20 eye-opening questions to ask the generations in your workplace

 With another generation entering the workforce, it has become increasingly important for managers to understand the needs of their diverse team.

-Keep reading to understand the defining characteristics of each generation currently in the workforce, and discover survey questions that will help you understand more about their drivers of engagement.
+Keep reading to understand the defining characteristics of each generation currently in the workforce, and 20 of the best generational questions to ask your employees that will help you understand more about their drivers of engagement.

 Whilst most of the Silent Generation are retired, this generation still makes up 1% of today’s workforce.